-When there are multiple Eligible Projects for the same Target Area, WVDED will provisionally award projects using the following ranking levels:
+When there are multiple Eligible Projects for the same Target Area, WVDED will provisionally award Projects using the following ranking levels:

 - a.
-First, to "Priority Projects," those that propose to use end-to-end fiber technology, - b.
-Second, to "Non-Priority Projects" that propose to use a Reliable Broadband Service Technology other than end-to-end fiber technology, and - c.
-Third, to "Non-Priority Projects" that do not propose to use a Reliable Broadband Service Technology but otherwise meet the program technical parameters.
+First, to "Priority Projects," i.e., those that propose to use end-to-end fiber technology, - b.
+Second, to "Non-Priority Projects" i.e., those that propose to use a Reliable Broadband Service Technology other than end-to-end fiber technology, and - c.
+Third, to "Non-Priority Projects" i.e., those that do not propose to use a Reliable Broadband Service Technology but otherwise meet the program technical parameters.